EliCDavis/NodeView/README.md

 });
 ```
 ### Change Graph Option
-The graph has a few different settings for opperation that can be modified by this function.
+The graph has a few different settings for operation that can be modified by this function.

 *returns undefined*
 ```js